2020 Carolyn A. Lynch Summer Teacher Fellowship:

 Any K-12 teacher or library media specialist who has an interest in teaching about Boston using maps and wants to create curricula in any content discipline area.
 Special consideration given to educators exploring issues of social justice in some way.
 Boston Public School teachers are especially encouraged to apply, as are teams of two or more teachers from one school

 - A final project must be completed by December 2020.
-Final projects will include a digital primary source set for teaching as well as accompanying lesson plans/activities.
-These curriculum materials will incorporate maps and other primary sources from the collections of the Leventhal Map Center and Boston Public Library as well as other resources.
+Final projects are lessons and activities incorporating primary sources, including maps, from the collections of the Leventhal Map & Education Center and Boston Public Library as well as other resources.

 - Fellows must be willing to have their projects shared with the larger teaching community, online, and in person to other teachers as part of professional development (TBD).